“A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

 Therapeutically, it is now used against viral infections, cancer and neurological diseases, researchers aiming to use it as a safer therapy to cure diseases.

-RNAi therapies can also be used in personalised medicines and targetted-gene therapy.
+RNAi therapies can also be used in personalized medicines and targetted-gene therapy.

 In recent years, RNAi technology has greatly emerged in plant research and crop improvements.